Dutch Troop transport

 |Notes on event|

-At 12.42 hours on 11 Nov 1942 the Nieuw Zeeland was hit by one of four torpedoes fired by U-380 about 80 miles from Gibraltar and sank following a coup de grâce at 13.08 hours.
+At 12.42 hours on 11 November 1942 the Nieuw Zeeland (Master Klaas Ulbe Noordenbos) was hit by one of four torpedoes fired by U-380 about 80 miles from Gibraltar and sank following a coup de grâce at 13.08 hours.
 The ship was returning from Operation Torch, the Allied invasion of North Africa and carried 214 crew members, 29 gunners and 13 service passengers.
-The survivors were picked up by HNMS Isaac Sweers (G 83) (Capt W. Harmsen) and HMS Porcupine (G 93) (Cdr G.S.
-Stewart, RAN) and landed at Gibraltar.
+14 men were lost.
+The survivors abandoned ship in twelve lifeboats: six were picked up by HMS Porcupine (G 93) (Cdr G.S.
+Stewart, RAN), five by HMS Albrighton (L 12) (Lt R.J.
+Hanson, DSC, DSO, RN) and one by HNMS Isaac Sweers (G 83) (Capt W. Harmsen) and landed at Gibraltar, but four men died of wounds after being rescued.

 If you can help us with any additional information on this vessel then please contact us.